Steven Wilson: 2013–2014: The Raven That Refused to Sing (And Other Stories)

 Wilson's third solo studio album, recorded with most of the members of the touring band for Grace for Drowning was released on 25 February 2013.
 Alan Parsons engineered the sessions in Los Angeles.
 The album reached the top 30 in the UK, and number 3 in the German album charts.
-In October 2012, Wilson announced the first leg of the supporting tour, consisting of 18 shows across Europe and 17 shows across North America between March–May 2013.
+In October 2012, Wilson announced the first leg of the supporting tour, consisting of 18 shows across Europe and 17 shows across North America between March and May 2013.
 For these shows, Chad Wackerman (best known for his work with Frank Zappa) replaced Marco Minnemann on drums due to conflicting schedules.
 The second leg of the tour from October–November 2013 covered Australia and Europe, and included a sold-out show at the Royal Albert Hall in London.
 The song "The Raven That Refused to Sing" was featured in the trailer for the 2014 film Pompeii.
 The album finished top of several critics and readers polls, including UK Prog magazine and German magazine Eclipsed.
 The album was voted album of the year at the 2013 Progressive Music Awards.
 On 13 July 2015 The Prog Report ranked the album as No. 2 on their top prog albums of the last 25 years.